COLOSSEO_roma_slow

 Colosseum Tickets: Ticket Office and Information on the Colosseum in Rome

 When it comes to getting tickets to the Colosseum, there are a number of options you can consider.
-Booking your ticket online is often the easiest choice for many tourists because it allows you to skip the line and eliminates long waiting times when buying your ticket from the ticket office.
-For travelers who haven’t planned ahead, there are the dreaded queues at the ticket offices.
-But don’t be fooled by the fact that the desk outside the Colosseum is the only place you can buy a ticket.
-Queues here are long so if you don’t have time to wait you can always buy a tour online by taking advantage of a guided tour.
+Booking your ticket online is often the easiest choice for many tourists because it allows you to skip the line and eliminates long wait times when you purchase your ticket from the ticket office.

 Quotes about the Roman Colosseum